 Erika and Therese first met at the house of sculptor Christa Winsloe in Munich, in 1927.
 Christa Winsloe went on to write the screenplay for the movie “Mädchen in Uniform” (this translates to “Girls in Uniform”).
 A young girl falls in love with her female teacher, who is adored by most of the girls of the strict Prussian noble women’s convent school.
 In the film adaptation from 1931, Erika Mann performs in the role of the drama teacher and in a later adaptation (1958) Therese Giehse performs as Reverend Mother.

 I am excited to figure out interconnections between artists creations.
 I love to understand step by step who worked with whom and how.
-An artist does not work all by herself.
+Artists do not work all by themself.

 Erika Mann Exhibition in Monacensia in Hildebrandthaus in Munich